rhnprabhune/rhnprabhune.github.io/_posts/2022-08-27-Data-Scientists-Versus-Statisticians.md

-# Data Scientists Versus Statisticians
+# Data Scientists versus Statisticians

 ## What do you think being a data scientist is about?